The Curious Case of Benign Memorization: The Role of Augmentations

 \subsection{Going Beyond the Model Capacity}

 We now study the phenomenon of benign memorization from the view point of capacity of a model class.
-Intuitively speaking, the capacity of a model captures how many distinct datapoints we can fit, even if the corresponding targets are completely randomized.
+Intuitively speaking, the capacity $\mathcal{C}_t$ of a model captures how many distinct datapoints we can fit in $t$ gradient steps, even if the corresponding targets are completely randomized.
+We refer to Appendix \ref{app:capacity-def} for the formal definition adopted here.
 If a model has enough capacity, it can potentially memorize all the patterns in the dataset.
 As seen in \citet{zhang2017understanding}, deep models used in practice in conjunction with standard datasets, operate below the capacity threshold but nevertheless, they do not ``abuse" their power and fit clean data in a meaningful way.
 On the other hand, by using data augmentation we inflate the number of samples and consequently operate above the capacity level.
 As a result, a model needs to \textit{efficiently} encode augmentations (pure memorization is not possible) and hence meaningful features need to be learnt.
-We start by mathematically introducing the concept of capacity of a model class trained with Gradient Descent (GD).
-We remark that similar definitions have been explored in prior work \citep{arpit2017closer}. \begin{definition} Consider $\bm{x}_1, \dots, \bm{x}_n$ for $n \in \mathbb{N}$ in general position and a fixed number of classes $C$.
-Given a labeling $\tilde{\mathcal{S}}=\{\left(\bm{x}_i, \tilde{\bm{y}}_i\right)\}_{i=1}^{n}$, let $\mathcal{A}_t(\tilde{\mathcal{S}}) \subset \Theta$ denote the set of solutions reachable by GD with a computational budget $t$.
-We define the capacity $\mathcal{C}_t$ of the model class $\{f_{\bm{\theta}}:\bm{\theta} \in \Theta\}$ as

-\end{definition} While similar to standard measures such as the VC-dimension \citep{vapnik:264}, the capacity defined here depends on the learning algorithm (including the computational budget $t$) and is thus always smaller than the corresponding VC-dimension.
 As seen in Sec.~\ref{sec:background}, standard datasets such as \textit{CIFAR10} have size $n$ below the capacity $\mathcal{C}_t$ of modern networks such as \textit{ResNets}.
 When using data augmentation however, we now show that the resulting dataset exceeds the capacity.